davidgiga1993/mixing-station-docs/docs/layers.md

 You can create an unlimited number of layers and each layer can contain up to 32 channels.

 ## Layer settings
-This view lets you configure all layers as well as change the sends on fader configuration.
+This view lets you configure all layers as well as change the "sends on fader" configuration.

 Open from the mixer view:
 ```